-- An illness, injury, or pregnancy of the employee or of an immediate family member.
+An illness, injury, or pregnancy of the employee or of an immediate family member.
 If the pregnancy is of an immediate family member, the employee may take a maximum of one week of medical leave.
 A physician's statement may be required for an extended leave of absence due to illness, serious injury or complications from pregnancy of an immediate family member.
-Immediate family refers to parents, step-parents, grandparents, spouse, mother-in-law, father-in-law, son-in-law, daughter-in-law, children, step-children, grandchildren, and siblings. - Quarantine of employee's household. - Partial days while recovering from an illness or injury. - Medical, eye, or dental examinations of the employee or of an immediate family member. - A death in the employee's immediate family up to a maximum of five (5) working days.
-Immediate family means parents, step-parents, grandparents, spouse, mother-in-law, father in-law, son-in-law, daughter-in-law, children, step-children, grandchildren, and siblings.
+Immediate family refers to parents, step-parents, grandparents, spouse, mother-in-law, father-in-law, son-in-law, daughter-in-law, children, step-children, grandchildren, or siblings

+- Quarantine of employee's household - Partial days while recovering from an illness or injury - Medical, eye, or dental examinations of the employee or of an immediate family member - A death in the employee's immediate family up to a maximum of five (5) working days.
+Immediate family means parents, step-parents, grandparents, spouse, motherin-law, father-in-law, son-in-law, daughter-in-law, children, step-children, grandchildren, or siblings